The Whole Child Approach

 All educators want to improve the work they do for students, their families, and the community.
 Whether it's instruction, school climate, leadership, family engagement, or any of the other issues schools face on a daily basis, all educators need tools to help them improve their actions and methods.
 A whole child approach, which ensures that each student is healthy, safe, engaged, supported, and challenged, sets the standard for comprehensive, sustainable school improvement and provides for long-term student success.

-Launched in 2007 as the Whole Child Initiative, ASCD's Whole Child Initiative is an effort to change the conversation about education from a focus on narrowly defined academic achievement to one that promotes the long term development and success of children.
+Launched in 2007 as the Whole Child Initiative, ASCD's Whole Child approach is an effort to change the conversation about education from a focus on narrowly defined academic achievement to one that promotes the long term development and success of children.
 Through the initiative, ASCD helps educators, families, community members, and policymakers move from a vision about educating the whole child to sustainable, collaborative action.
 ASCD is joined in this effort by Whole Child Partner organizations representing the education, arts, health, policy, and community sectors.

-Explore resources and opportunities for action here and on www.wholechildeducation.org.
+Explore resources and opportunities for action in the links below.
 Download indicators (PDF) of a whole child approach to education and community engagement and use the ASCD School Improvement Tool to assess your performance on those indicators.
 Join ASCD and our partners, and together we'll change the face of education policy and practice.

 Whole Child Tenets